 Update on our services: ICCI will accept requests from Neighbors regardless of their COVID vaccination status.

 - Grocery Shopping / Errands / Prescriptions / Personal Appointments – We will continue to offer pick-ups for our Neighbors and we will also accept requests from our Neighbors to be taken along.

 - Local or in-State Medical Appointments – We continue to offer rides to medical appointments.

 - Out of State Medical Appointments – We accept requests for long-distance medical appointments.

 - Friendly Visits – We are accepting friendly visit requests on a case by case basis and will depend on our Volunteers’ comfort levels.
 Social distancing and face mask requirements must be adhered to and we encourage the visits to take place outdoors as much as possible.

-As always, please reach out to Rachel Saliba at [email protected] and/or Audrey Wedick [email protected] at as we continue to adapt to the evolving science and data regarding COVID-19.
+As always, please reach out to Pamela Joyal and/or the Volunteer Coordinator as we continue to adapt to the evolving science and data regarding COVID-19.
 We will work diligently to keep this policy up to date as the guidance from the Governor and CDC changes.